champeauxr/needle/README.md

 The `ClassMirror` objects provide the registration with information about the constructors for the class, their parameters, and a function that invokes the constructor.

-The `ContainerBuidler` class is used to create registrations and build the root `Scope` object that is used to resolve classes. `ContainerBuilder` is an class that must be subclassed to provide a `getMirror()` method that the `ContainerBuilder` uses to retrieve the `ClassMirror` for a registration.
+The `ScopeBuilder` class is used to create registrations and build the root `Scope` object that is used to resolve classes. `ScopeBuilder` is an class that must be subclassed to provide a `getMirror()` method that the `ScopeBuilder` uses to retrieve the `ClassMirror` for a registration.
 While this could be done manually, Needle provides a code generation builder that will generate the `ClassMirror` objects automatically.